Executive Summary

 - PwC Microsoft Copilot Deployment — PwC Case Study, October 2025.
 Vendor customer story. https://www.pwc.com/us/en/library/case-studies/pwc-microsoft-copilot-enterprise-ai.html

-- Forrester Copilot Reality Check — Forrester Blog, 2026.
-Independent analyst. https://www.forrester.com/blogs/the-copilot-reality-check-what-enterprise-adoption-data-reveals-about-the-ai-boom/
+- Forrester / Recon Analytics Copilot Reality Check — Recon Analytics, January 2026.
+Independent analyst. https://www.reconanalytics.com/ai-choice-2026-why-licenses-dont-equal-adoption/

-- Microsoft 1,000+ Customer AI Stories — Microsoft Cloud Blog, July 2025.
+- Microsoft AI Customer Stories Blog — Microsoft Cloud Blog, July 2025.
 Vendor source. https://www.microsoft.com/en-us/microsoft-cloud/blog/2025/07/24/ai-powered-success-with-1000-stories-of-customer-transformation-and-innovation/

 - AI Project Failure Statistics — RAND, via Pertama Partners, 2026.
 Independent research. https://www.pertamapartners.com/insights/ai-project-failure-statistics-2026

-Created by Brandon Sneider | brandon@brandonsneider.com March 2026
+Brandon Sneider | brandon@brandonsneider.com April 2026